LSU vs. Mississippi State NCAA Football Odds, Plays and Insights | September 25, 2021

 Mississippi State Stats and Trends

-- Mississippi State's games this season have eclipsed the over/under one time in three opportunities (33.3%).
+- Mississippi State's games this season have gone over the total in one out of three opportunities (33.3%).

-- When Mississippi State puts up more than 22 points, it is 1-2 against the spread and 2-1 overall.
+- Mississippi State is 1-2 against the spread and 2-1 overall in games when it scores more than 22 points.

-- Mississippi State is 1-2 against the spread and 2-1 overall when the team picks up more than 298.7 yards.
+- Mississippi State is 1-2 against the spread and 2-1 overall when the team amasses over 298.7 yards.

 - The Bulldogs have turned the ball over five times this season, one more turnover than the Tigers have forced (4).